muxinc/certificate-expiry-monitor/README.md

         Comma-separated SNI domains to query -frequency duration
-        Frequency at which the certificate expiry times are polled (default 1m0s) -ignoredDomains string
+        Frequency at which the certificate expiry times are polled (default 1m0s) -hostIP
+        If true, then connect to the host that the pod is running on rather than to the pod itself.
+  -ignoredDomains string
         Comma-separated list of domains to exclude from the discovered set.
 This can be a regex if the string is wrapped in forward-slashes like /.*\.domain\.com$/ which would exclude all domain.com subdomains.
   -ingressNamespaces string